 Very often, people suffering from HPV won't know until it causes more serious health problems.
 At times, people find out that they have HPV when they check for genital warts.

-The surest way to find out if you have HPV is to regularly screen for it.
+A definite way to find out if you have HPV is to regularly screen for it.
 According to the Singapore Cancer Society, HPV tests should be done at least once every 5 years.

 Most HPV infections do not lead to cancer, but some types can.
 Cancer of the cervix, anus, penis, vagina, vulva, and back of the throat have all been linked to HPV infection.